Deepamdas23/Election_Analysis/README.md

 ----------

 ## Summary
 - This Python script can be used for any election without any modification, given that provided dataset follows same structure as current one.
+These code blocks have been written to generally apply to any election, and could perform their counts for varying numbers of counties and candidates with ease.

 - With little modifications, one can add more information to audit such as voter's age, sex and race.
 This would require additional dictionaries and script block for each category desired.